A personal message from

 In August 2022, I resigned my license as a Registered Midwife in Ontario after more than 10 years, so that I could support freebirthing families as a Birth Coach.

-Over these years I have developed a passion for empowering families to take control of their health care, make informed decisions and own their birth experiences.
-I can’t wait to pass on to you the tools and skills I’ve learned throughout my own journey, as both former/resigned midwife, Birth Coach and mother.
+Over these years I have developed a passion for supporting families who are in control of their health care, make informed decisions and own their birth experiences, whether it’s their ideal birth or not.
+I can’t wait to pass on to you the tools and skills I’ve learned throughout my own journey, as I went from midwife to mother to Birth Coach.
 You have no idea the joy it brings me when families stand up for themselves and their health!
 Thank you for opening your life to me and my passion project.
 See you soon!

 My own birth stories